 Conservatories fall into the category of a single-storey extension, which is usually considered a ‘permitted development right’.
 Home improvements which are categorised as a ‘permitted development right’ do not require planning permission.
 However, permitted development does not apply to conservatories and other single-storey extensions that exceed certain size limits.

 We have created a comprehensive guide on planning permission for conservatories to give you an idea of these size limits and the other potential restrictions that might be in place.
-The size limits outlined in this guide were also due to expire on the 30th May 2019, however, the UK government has now made them permanent.
+The size limits outlined in this guide were also due to expire on the 30th May 2019, however, the UK government has now made them permanent, making it much easier for homeowners to expand their house without needing to apply for planning permission.

 A conservation area is a location of architectural or historical interest that is protected against changes by UK law.
-In conservation areas, stricter planning controls are in place with the idea of protecting the area’s character.
+In conservation areas, stricter planning controls are in place with the idea of protecting the area’s character to avoid spoiling heritage aesthetics.

 In such areas, the local planning authority might also apply for what is known as an Article 4 direction.
 These restrict permitted development rights, meaning you might need to get planning permission for a proposed extension that wouldn’t usually need it.